Hero Costume (Heat)

 Placeholder Gif

 Due to Tokoyami's versatile kit, he is naturally good at team play.
-Generally in fights, his role is disruptive, ie. lockdown an enemy or bodyguard an ally from other enemies via knockdowns and staggers.
+Generally in fights, his role is to be disruptive, ie. lockdown an enemy or bodyguard an ally from other enemies via knockdowns and staggers.
 He is also able to protect allies with a shield or heal them via team heals while staying gliding.

 However, don't neglect your own levels entirely.
 As the zone progresses, without levels, your vulnerable periods are more punishing.